Here is the link https://www.maxhealthcare.in/blogs/get-rid-kidney-stone-pain

 Kidney stones are sharp substances that are formed when your urine contains excess calcium.
 The solid particles can be the size of a ball or a sugar cube and may cause severe pain if they are pushed in the ureters.
 You can face severe nausea, vomiting, or blood in the urine.
 However, if there is severe pain in the back or stomach it requires immediate medical intervention as it could be due to ectopic pregnancy or appendicitis.
 Persistent pain while urinating could be a sign of UTI or STDs.
 In case the stone is small, your doctor may recommend you to wait for it to pass out on its own or take medicine and drink at least 8-10 glasses of water.

-If you have been diagnosed with a kidney or ureteral stones, there are different treatment options which you can discuss with the urologist.
+If you have been diagnosed with kidney or ureteral stones, there are different treatment options that you can discuss with the urologist.
 Together, you can decide which approach is right for you.

 Factors that influence the decision include:

 The kind of treatment available in the hospital and the expertise of your doctor

 Your personal preferences

 There are different treatment methods for emergency and non-emergency situations.